 Easy View is an online program (exclusive to Transfer Express) that provides 12,000 layouts and pieces of clip art that you can customize with zero design skills to create your own t-shirts.

 To sign up, you simply provide your name and email address, as well as answer a few simple questions.

-The whole process takes around 5 minutes.
+The whole process takes less than 5 minutes.